May 28, 2019

 Deadline time.
-You have a white paper (or blog post or web copy or novel) to churn out, but you feel less than inspired.
+You have a white paper (or blog post or web copy or other content ) to churn out, but you feel less than inspired.
 You’ve rearranged the Post-it notes, pencil cups, and tchotchkes on your desk.
 You’ve checked social media…Twice.
 But no spark of inspiration ignites your brain.
 The blank page (or screen) taunts you and you start to reevaluate your life choices.
 You feel anxious, desolate and abandoned by the Muse.

 But fear not.
 Writing consistently is a skill that you can develop, like baking or beer pong.
 The idea is to get your body and brain into a rhythm that will tell you when it’s time to write.
 Establishing a routine helps get you in a state of flow conducive to writing.
 Going through the same procedures every day before writing can be a cognitive cue that says, "Hey brain, let's write!"
 So, decide what habits get you into your creative zone, whether it's laying out your writing utensils of choice in a row, turning on (or off) the music, or making a cup of coffee or tea.
 Then do those things every time you want to write.
 And write.